1amG4bor/MazeRunner/README.md

  - [ ] Create 'Factories' to make the board and the  characters
  - [ ] Implement minimal AI to create moving and fighting behavior for the enemy non-player character.
  - [ ] Draw the map and characters with Java Swing API (top-down view)
- - [ ]
  - [ ] New Graphics design (avatar + hud / new textures)
+ - [ ] More and more behavior pattern for NPC
- - [ ]
+ - [ ] Different enemy types

 ## Author:  'G4bor'
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1ODI4Mjc3MywxNjAzMjczMDQ5LDE4Mz
-EzNDcyNjAsLTE5MDU5MTIxMTcsMTg3MzM1NzUzMywyMDU4Mjk0
-OTE2LDM2NDc0MDMyOCwxMDgyNDAyMjkyLC0xOTk4OTI5MzI1LD
-EwNzkwMDg3NjFdfQ==
+eyJoaXN0b3J5IjpbNTQ4MTQ3OTk2LDE2MDMyNzMwNDksMTgzMT
+M0NzI2MCwtMTkwNTkxMjExNywxODczMzU3NTMzLDIwNTgyOTQ5
+MTYsMzY0NzQwMzI4LDEwODI0MDIyOTIsLTE5OTg5MjkzMjUsMT
+A3OTAwODc2MV19
 -->